BietSoft/brixx.docs/brixx-script/README.md

 ## `.UUID()`

 Returns a Brixx uuid string.
-The uuid is grouped as 32 hexadecimal characters with four hyphens in five groups `XXXXXXXX`-`XXXX`-`XXXX`-`XXXX`-`XXXXXXXXXXXX` The number of characters per group is 8-4-4-4-12
+The uuid is grouped as 32 hexadecimal characters with four hyphens in five groups.

+`XXXXXXXX`-`XXXX`-`XXXX`-`XXXX`-`XXXXXXXXXXXX`

+The number of characters per group is 8-4-4-4-12.

 **`Returns`**